Main Range Walk: The Most Scenic Hike in Kosciuszko National Park

 Lake Albina

-We continued hiking from Mueller Pass towards Mount Kosciuszko, ascending a stone path that eventually gave way to a rubber mesh.
-The trail offered stunning views of the Snowy River Valley on our left and fractured granite on our right.
-After a while, we got to the intersection with the Summit Track.
+We continued from Mueller Pass toward Mount Kosciuszko, ascending a stone path that gradually gave way to a rubber mesh trail.
+Along the way, we were treated to stunning views of the Snowy River Valley on our left and fractured granite formations on our right.
+Eventually, we reached the intersection with the Summit Track

-At the intersection, turn right and hike towards the summit of Mount Kosciuszko, which is another 990 meters away.
-From here, the trail becomes very busy.
-Every year more than 100,000 people climb Mount Kosciuszko.
-Once you get to the intersection you will see a lot of people hiking to Mount Kosciuszko via Thredbo to Kosciuszko Walk or Summit Walk from Charlotte Pass.
-Unlike other mountain summits, the trail to the summit is very well-maintained.
+At the intersection, turn right to hike toward the summit of Mount Kosciuszko, just 990 meters away.
+From this point, the trail becomes noticeably busier.
+Over 100,000 people climb Mount Kosciuszko each year.
+There are a lot of people hiking to Mount Kosciuszko via Thredbo to Kosciuszko Walk or the Summit Walk from Charlotte Pass.
+Unlike other mountain summits in Kosciuszko National Park, the trail to the summit is very well-maintained.

 View from Mount Kosciuszko